tanzilhussain/tanzilhussain/README.md

-# 🌍 Hello, I’m Tanzil
+# 🌍 Hello, I’m Tanzil Hussain

 I don’t just build projects.
 Rather, I design **experiences** where technology meets people.
 Whether it’s turning a “black box” fraud model into an **educational dashboard**, building a **browser extension that reflects how you prompt LLMs**, or automating **documents with agentic AI**, my goal is always the same: